Cultivating a resilient and compassionate community.

 - court subpoena.

 In response to concerns related to the spread of the Coronavirus, Jamestown Psychiatry has decided to take precautionary measures.
-The following steps will be taken, in order to continue Psychiatry services for SUNY Fredonia students:
+The following steps will be taken, in order to continue Psychiatry services for SUNY Fredonia students for spring 2020:

 All psychiatric appointments will be conducted via Tele-psych for the remainder of the spring semester.
 Contact the Fredonia Counseling Center at 716-673-3424 to (re)schedule and/or cancel appointments.